Raybag

 Raybag is a taluka in Belgaum district in the Indian state of Karnataka.
-It derives its name from the two words namely "Rai" and "bagh" in which "Rai" means king and "bagh" means tiger.
+Its name is based on the words "Rai" and "bagh", meaning the king's (Rai's) garden (bagh).

 Geography

 Raybag is located at 16.48°N 74.78°E. It has an average elevation of 590 metres (1935 feet).

-This place is underdeveloped and is famous for its rich agriculture produce of banana and sugarcane.
-It has very old railway station which was made by Britishers to keep control on this territory which they used for military administrating office.
+Famous for its rich agriculture produce of banana and sugarcane, this place is underdeveloped.
+It has a very old railway station which was built during the British Raj to keep control on this territory which they used for military administrating office.